python-amazon-mws/python-amazon-mws/docs/source/apis/Products.rst

    .. ############################################### GetMyFeesEstimate ################################################
    .. automethod:: get_my_fees_estimate

-      Accepts one or more :py:class:`FeesEstimateRequest <mws.models.products.FeesEstimateRequest>` instances as
+      Accepts one or more :py:class:`FeesEstimateRequest <Products.FeesEstimateRequest>` instances as
       arguments:

       .. rubric:: Example